 Social Stories are a fantastic tool for you to exchange information and communicate with a child.
-They can provide a great mechanism to introduce or discuss social interaction.
-Developed to support children on the autistic spectrum but can be useful for all children if pitched at the correct level.
+They can provide a mechanism to introduce or discuss social interaction.
+They were developed to support children on the autistic spectrum but can be useful for all children if pitched at the correct level.

 What are Social Stories?

 A social story is a description, (often with visual aids) about everyday activities or events.
 They detail specific information relating to a situation and what to expect.

 Social Stories were devised by Carol Gray to assist people with autism to understand and improve social skills.
 They should be tailored specifically for the audience and accurately describe a context, skill or achievement.
 The purpose is to model appropriate social interaction.

 There are many social skills that most of us take for granted that are particularly difficult for people with autism to understand, social stories are one tool that can be helpful.
 Social Stories as developed by Carol Gray should follow a specific criteria and more information can be found on her website.